 To reassure you, the majority of the meal prep recipes are fine to refrigerate up to 3-4 days.
-Just ensure your ingredients are fresh and use airtight containers.
+Ensure your ingredients are fresh and use airtight containers.

 This guide is split into two parts: storing food and reheating food, simply because this guide is written specifically for meal prep and batch cooking.

 It is likely that you will be using a variety of ingredients and as a result, you will need to manually determine your use by and best before dates if you are creating your own meal prep or following specific recipes.